rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ```

-Our applications use a single/unnamed RabbitMQ cluster.
+Our applications use a single RabbitMQ cluster.
 Following Spring Cloud Stream best practice, we should use a
  *unnamed binder*, configured using Spring AMQP settings as shown above.
 If we needed more than one cluster, we would use *named binders* configured using `spring.cloud.stream.binders.<binderName>`.
 There is a sample named binder
  [here](durable-consumer/src/main/resources/application-named-cluster.yml) which we are not using at all in our
  applications.
 It is here only for reference.